Macaulay2/Workshop-2023-Minneapolis/Summary of plan and references/Background.md

 The basic functions in this package will (listed by goal, not by individual function name)

-1. Take a permutation (as a list or as a matrix) or ASM or rank table and produce the associated ASM ideal (via Fulton generators) or antidiagonal initial ideal (via initial terms of Fulton generators).
+1. Take a permutation (as a list or as a matrix) or ASM or rank table and produce the associated ASM ideal (via Fulton generators) or antidiagonal initial ideal (via initial terms of Fulton generators).  ✅ [requires documentation]
 2. Take a permutation (as a list or as a matrix) or ASM and produce its (minimal) rank table.
 3. Take a minimal rank table and produce its ASM.
 See Weigandt, Lemma 3.2.
 4. Take a permutation (as a list or as a matrix) or ASM or rank table and produce its Rothe diagram (meaning set of ordered pairs, not visualization).